-Don’t forget the next Woodside Community Council meeting is on Monday, May 13th, in Maryhill Community Halls, 292-316 Maryhill Rd.
-Glasgow G20 7YE at 7pm.
+Don’t forget the next Woodside Community Council meeting is on Monday, August 5th 2019, in Maryhill Community Halls, 292-316 Maryhill Road, Glasgow G20 7YE at 7pm.
 All welcome.

 Investment to improve the waste water infrastructure on the River Kelvin.